Star Wars: Galaxy's Edge: Disneyland

 For the 2024 "Season of the Force" event at Disneyland, a new nighttime show debuted titled, Fire of the Rising Moons, which uses selections from composer John Williams' Star Wars film scores for the park's fireworks shows viewed from within Galaxy's Edge.
 Fire of the Rising Moons remained in Galaxy's Edge after "Season of the Force" ended.
-For the 2025 "Season of the Force" event at Disneyland, it was announced that a new nighttime projection show titled Shadows of Memory: A Skywalker Saga was debuted on March 28, 2025 in Galaxy's Edge.
-Shadows of Memory: A Skywalker Saga remained in Galaxy's Edge after "Season of the Force" ended, while the projection effects was added to the updated version of fireworks spectacular show.
+For the 2025 "Season of the Force" event at Disneyland, it was announced that a new nighttime projection show titled Shadows of Memory: A Skywalker Saga would debut on March 28, 2025, in Galaxy's Edge.
+Shadows of Memory: A Skywalker Saga remained in Galaxy's Edge after "Season of the Force" ended, while projection effects were added to the updated version of fireworks show.
+In May 2026, it was announced that a new limited time nighttime projection show titled The Curious Child, featuring Grogu, would debut after Shadows of Memory: A Skywalker Saga.

+Disneyland expanded its timeline beginning April 29, 2026, to include the original trilogy era of Star Wars, which includes character appearances by Darth Vader, Luke Skywalker, Han Solo, and Princess Leia.
+In addition, Star Wars film scores are heard throughout the land, and the shops in Black Spire Outpost received updates.